darkparrot95/Pi-Zero-Fluke-Tester-Case/README.md

 The goal of this case is to provide a clean, functional, and portable enclosure that securely houses the Raspberry Pi and supporting components while maintaining accessibility and usability for testing and field use.

-This case was specifically designed around an existing Fluke tester project created by another developer.
-Full credit for the original electronics and concept goes to them https://github.com/MKWB (see below).

 ---

 ## Original Project Credit